humbhionline/humbhionline/README.md

 ## Thank You!
 (Lokah Samastah Sukhino Bhavanthu)
 I hope we can together make a difference in enabling local sellers to go online and open more avenues to improve their livelyhood.

+## News
+* We are currently implementing [beckn](https://beckn.org) api specifications so that sellers on this platform can get orders from other beckn enabled user facing applications.
+* As part of Beckn Hackathon 2021, Humbhionline bagged some cool awards. https://beckn.org/hacking-a-world-of-new-possibilities